|

 them Unitarians as well as Jews, who needed to escape Nazi

-network of couriers and agents.
-Charles Joy felt that this
+secret network of couriers and agents.
+Charles Joy felt that

-new, unknown organization needed some visual image to represent
+this new, unknown organization needed some visual image to

-Unitarianism to the world, especially when dealing with government
+represent Unitarianism to the world, especially when dealing

 Deutsch

-wrote to Joy: "There is something that urges me to tell
+later wrote to Joy: "There is something that urges me to

-you... how much I admire your utter self denial [and] readiness
+tell you... how much I admire your utter self denial [and]

-to serve, to sacrifice all, your time, your health, your well
+readiness to serve, to sacrifice all, your time, your

-am not what you may actually call a believer.
-But if your
+not what you may actually call a believer.
+But if your kind

-kind of life is the profession of your faith--as it is, I
+of life is the profession of your faith--as it is, I feel

-active, really useful social work.
-And this religion--with
+more--to active, really useful social work.
+And this

-or without a heading--is one to which even a godless fellow
+religion--with or without a heading--is one to which even a

 The USC

-across barriers of language, nationality, and faith could
+trust quickly across barriers of language, nationality, and

-mean life instead of death.
-Disguises, signs and countersigns,
+faith could mean life instead of death.
+Disguises, signs and

-and midnight runs across guarded borders were the means of
+countersigns, and midnight runs across guarded borders were

-freedom in those days.
-Joy asked Deutsch to create a symbol
+the means of freedom in those days.
+Joy asked Deutsch to

-for their papers "to make them look official, to give
+create a symbol for their papers "to make them look

 Thus,